callmezarri/efx-challenge/README.md

 ## Why not open all files based on patterns

-I did this and discarded it because it was less space efficient for the machine I was using, in an implementation with a new idea, is function not used in the code.
+I did this and discarded it because it was less space efficient for the machine I was using.
+I attempted an implementation with a new idea, is function not used in the code but the skeleton is there.

-This idea was to group all values to match files in a KV<String, String> where the first String is a line in the file and the second is the filename, with this approach I was planning on remove multiple repetitions of keys across all csv files
+This idea was to group all values to match files in a `KV<String, String>` where the first `String` is a line in the file and the second is the filename, with this approach I was planning on remove multiple repetitions of keys across all csv files

 ## Improvements